-The Streets Division primarily focuses on maintaining and repairing approximately 74 miles of the City's right-of-ways.
+The Street Division primarily focuses on maintaining and repairing approximately 74 miles of the City's rights-of-was.
 Personnel install and maintain City street signs and pavement markings.
-They make new signs for roadways and for other departments within the City.
-They do minor street repairs, fix potholes, repair damaged sidewalks and perform grading work on the shoulder of roadways.
-Street crews are responsible for mowing and picking up litter within many City right-of-ways and stormwater ponds and swales.
-In addition, they remove trees and other landscaping that obstruct the line of sight of vehicles travelling within The City.
-The City has a contract with FDOT to pick up litter, edge along sidewalks, mow within FDOT right-of-ways, and maintain the trails along Highway 79.
+They make new signs for roadways and for other departments within the City and perform minor street repairs, fix potholes, repair damaged sidewalks and perform grading work on the shoulder of roadways.
+Street crews are responsible for mowing and picking up litter within many City rights-of-way and stormwater ponds and swales.
+In addition, they remove trees and other landscaping that obstruct the line of sight of vehicles travelling within the City.
+The City has a contract with FDOT to pick up litter, edge along sidewalks, mow within FDOT rights-of-way, and maintain the trails along State Road 79.
 Street crews remove and haul off yard debris for residents within the City limits.
-Crews take care of emptying garbage and cleaning up City owned parking lots.
-They spray aquatic herbicide to help maintain various city owned ponds and ditches.
+Crews take care of emptying garbage and cleaning up City-owned parking lots.
+They spray aquatic herbicide to help maintain various city-owned ponds and ditches.
 Herbicide is also sprayed along various sidewalks, trails and medians.

-You can get information on the yard debris removal service here.
+Information on the yard debris removal service is located here.